wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==

+= 4.16 =
+* image thumbnails added
+* phone and further email booking problems fixed
+* added ical feed settings
+* added category events list formatting options (previously taken from location settings)
+* split up booking form template file into template parts
+* single ticket events with only one space (due to limits or availability) won't show selection box
+* added some widget filters for search arguments
+* booking notes bug in 4.15 fixed
+* event, location and category slugs can now be changed via the wp-config.php file

+= 4.15 =
+* single events can now be converted to recurring
+* booking approval issue fixed
+* group Event activities now included group wall
+* fixed recurrence bug, where rescheduled past events aren't deleted
+* dbem_phone fix
+* initial password will now allow users to log in (bug in 4.14 only)
+* fixed google map balloon centering and IE8 incompatability
+* added the UK nations
+* changed usernames shown in booking areas to full name (if available)

+= 4.14 =
+* Admin-editable bookings/tickets
+* BP menu items do not show if a user doesn't have the relevant capabilities
+* Member/Guest submit forms improved (still in beta due to pending template changes, but functionality is there)
+* Updated the help pages with new placeholders
+* Fixed a register-before-booking bug
+* CSV event bookings export now an overridable template
+* Cleaned up some ical formatting problems
+* Countries list updated
+* Fixed datepicker js issue in tickete
+* Calendar headings have mb_ support for multi-byte characters.
+* Various smaller bugfixes and warning removals

 = 4.13 =
 * events now allow 10 digit booking prices, if you have an event that costs more than this, call me :)